joaoopereira/dotnet-test-rerun/README.md

 | `--mergeCoverageFormat`   | Output coverage format.
 Possible values: Coverage, Cobertura or Xml.
 It requires dotnet coverage tool to be installed.                          |

+Notes:
-Note: Sending `/p:` instructions to set property values is also allowed.
+- Sending `/p:` instructions to set property values is also allowed.
+- Inline run settings are supported

 ## 👤 Author & Contributors